Skip to content

 """

-is_service = task_desc.get('is_service', False)
+is_service = task_desc.get("is_service", False)

 rp_task = rp.TaskDescription(from_dict=task_backend_specific_kwargs)